-- The beef should now be tender, and the mix should be thickened.
+- The beef should now be tender, and the broth should be slightly thickened.

-- Use a low-cost cut of beef such as chuck since we will be cooking the stew for quite some time which means the beef should become nice and tender.
+- I recommend using a low-cost cut of beef such as chuck since we will be cooking the stew for quite some time, which means the beef should become nice and tender.

 - If the paleo beef stew is a bit too thick, then just add a bit of water.
 If you’re finding it to be too runny, then you will need to cook it for longer.
 Make sure you don’t have a lid on it when you’re trying to thicken it up.

-- You can adjust the ingredients in this recipe slightly to the foods that you prefer.
-For example, if you like lots of beef feel free to add more!
+- You can adjust the ingredients in this recipe so that they're similar to something you prefer.
+For example, if you like eating lots of beef, feel free to add more.
 It won’t affect the overall outcome of the stew too much.
 However, keep in mind the nutritional information will change if you add or remove ingredients.